meteofrance/mfai/README.md

 # Neural Network Architectures

+Each model we provide is a subclass of [torch.nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) and can be used in a PyTorch training loop.
+It has two **critical** class attributes:
+- **settings_kls**: a class that defines the settings of the model (number of filters, kernel size, ...).
+It is used to instanciate the model with a specific configuration.
+- **onnx_supported**: a boolean that indicates if the model can be exported to onnx.
+Our CI validates that the model can be exported to onnx and reloaded for inference.

+Currently we support the following neural network architectures:

 | Model  | Research Paper  | Input Shape    | ONNX exportable ? | Notes | Use-Cases at MF | Maintainer(s) |
 | :---:   | :---: | :---: | :---: | :---: | :---: | :---: |
 | [deeplabv3+](mfai/torch/models/deeplabv3.py#L1) | [arxiv link](https://arxiv.org/abs/1802.02611) | (Batch, features, Height, Width)    | Yes | As a very large receptive field versus U-Net, Half-Unet, ... | Front Detection, Nowcasting | Theo Tournier / Frank Guibert |